-Are you wondering how to get more YouTube subscribers?
+Are you wondering how to get your first 100 YouTube subscribers?
 If you just started a YouTube channel, being stuck at 0 subscribers can be frustrating.

 Let’s get started!

-If you upload a random vlog one day, a gaming video the next, and a cooking video the day after that, users won’t know what to expect from your channel.
+If you upload a random vlog one day, a gaming video the next, and a cooking video right after, users won’t know what to expect from your channel.
 And if they don’t know what your YouTube channel is about, they’ll be less likely to subscribe.

 Instead, you need to give viewers a reason to subscribe to your channel by choosing a channel theme.

-Choosing a niche for your YouTube channel will give your channel more focus and help you find your target audience easier.
+Choosing a niche for your YouTube channel will give your channel more focus and help you find your target audience more easily.